FoalTS/foal/docs/basics/controllers-&-controller-factories.md

 # Controllers

+// Add a little get-started (some code or a cli command)

 Controller factories are functions that create controllers from services or functions.
 They should be the only way to create them.

 ## Common controller factories